JustAMurph/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/07-Test_HTTP_Strict_Transport_Security.md

 The use of this header by web applications must be checked to establish if the following security issues can be produced:

-- Attackers sniffing the network traffic and accessing the information transferred through an unencrypted channel.
+- Attackers sniffing network traffic and accessing information transferred through an unencrypted channel.
-- Attackers exploiting a man in the middle attack due to the acceptance of certificates that are not trusted.
+- Attackers exploiting a man in the middle attack due to the acceptance of untrusted certificates.
 - Users who mistakenly enter a HTTP address in the browser instead of HTTPS.
 - Users who click a link in a web application which mistakenly uses the HTTP protocol.